Domiii/paai/packages/peon/assets/prompts/recipes/refactor-move-entities.md

 ## Instructions

-Your job is to refactor `index.ts` into multiple files and folders:
+Refactor `index.ts` into multiple files and folders:

 * Create a list of all top-level entities in `index.ts`.
 Annotate each entity with tags that best describe the entity.
 * Create a JSON structure to represent the file tree, where each entity is in its own file, unless it is very small.
 For each file, list: